scientific-python/blog.scientific-python.org/content/posts/networkx/node-ordering-Ti-updating/index.md

 The above graph shows the difference in performance between using the exhaustive brute force and incrementally updating
 $T_i$ and $\tilde{T_i}$.
 The graph used to obtain these measurements was a regular [GNP Graph](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model) with a probability for an edge equal to
 $0.7$.
-It is directly observed that the increase in time when using the brute force method, follows an exponential rate, while in our method, it's not significantly affected by incrementing the number of nodes.
-Let's talk time complexity.
+It can clearly be seen that execution time of the brute force method increases much more rapidly with the number of nodes/edges than the incremental update method, as expected.
 The brute force method looks like this:

 ```python